Homestead Information

 Does the Homestead protection take the place of home insurance?

 Absolutely not!
-The homestead protection is not a substitute for home insurance or any other type of liability insurance.
+Homestead protections do not replace home insurance or any other type of liability insurance.
 These are separate and distinct types of protection.
-The homestead protection will be effective after any liability insurance is used to pay for any judgments that are related to liability incurred under that particular insurance policy (e.g. home, automobile, etc.).
+Homestead protection applies after any insurance is used to pay for liability incurred under that particular insurance policy (e.g. home, automobile, etc.).

 What if my home is sold or damaged?